hashicorp/packer/website/source/docs/templates/communicator.html.md

 ## SSH Communicator

+The SSH communicator connects to the host via SSH.
+If you have an SSH agent enabled on the machine running Packer, it will automatically forward the SSH agent to the remote host.

 The SSH communicator has the following options:

   * `ssh_host` (string) - The address to SSH to.
 This usually is automatically